tinkerbell/tinkerbell-docs/docs/services/osie.md

 When a hardware first starts there is nothing stored in its hard drive, and the bootloader will enter network mode.
 This mode runs PXE and it broadcasts a DHCP request asking for "something to do".
 [Boots](/services/boots) is one of the components shipped as part of the Tinkerbell Stack, it is a DHCP server.
 It handles the DHCP request and replies with a iPXE script to the hardware containing the operating system installation environment.

-Right now we ship our one [OSIE](https://github.com/tinkerbell/osie) but You can build your own or modify the operating system in memory environment if you need kernel modules, drivers or applications that are not shipped from the Tinkerbell community.
+Right now we ship our one [OSIE](https://github.com/tinkerbell/osie) but you can build your own or modify the operating system in memory environment if you need kernel modules, drivers or applications that are not shipped from the Tinkerbell community.

 # When You See OSIE